 , Alien Force

 ), Vyvam Pham ("Ben 10 Returns, Part 1")

 - Amazingly Embarrassing Parents: Invoked.
 They're the stereotypical Granola Couple.

 - Canon Immigrant: Added to the cartoon after debuting in Race Against Time.

 - Characterization Marches On: They initially appeared in a What if episode of the Original Show with completely different designs, before being given the movie designs in Alien Force.

 - Cloud Cuckoolander: In Omniverse, Sandra get a visit from Princess Looma trying to deliver her wedding gifts to marry her son; said gifts include Rook, Esther, Julie and one of Fistina's arms.
 And then Ben and Fistina arrive to fight Looma right at her front door.
 She spends the entire scene watching this completely insane situation and treating it like if it was completely normal.

 - Doting Parent: Both tend to do this, but Sandra arguably takes it a bit further.

-- Hidden Depths: In both the Original Series and Alien Force, it's mentionned Carl resents Max for neglecting the family in favour of Plumbers matter, and, when he learns about the Omnitrix, for involving Ben in it.
+- Hidden Depths: In both the Original Series and Alien Force, it's mentioned Carl resents Max for neglecting the family in favor of Plumbers matter, and, when he learns about the Omnitrix, for involving Ben in it.
 He gets better.

 - Hippie Parents